-The chassis alternator charging system supplies power to the house battery when the engine is running and the alternator regulator allows a charge (depending or SOC of the battery, temperature, etc.).
-When the power cord is plugged into 120-volt shore power, the converter/charge functions as a battery charger and will automatically charge the house battery when required. П Power from the solar panels also run through the converter/charger to function as a battery charger/maintainer when required.
+- □ The chassis alternator charging system supplies power to the house battery when the engine is running and the alternator regulator allows a charge (depending on SOC of the battery, temperature, etc.). - □ When the power cord is plugged into 120-volt shore power, the converter/charger functions as a battery charger and will automatically charge the house battery when required. - □ Power from the solar panels also run through the converter/charger to function as a battery charger/maintainer when required.

-Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
-Contact with the battery or battery cable terminals could cause an electrical short circuit, discharge the batteries, or start an electrical fire. circuit, discharge the batteries, or start an electrical lire.
-Remove metal jewelry and always wear eye protection when working around batteries.
-Make sure the inverter/charger is turned "off" before disconnecting the negative battery cable from the battery bank.
-Keep the batteries out of the reach of children
+- □ Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
+Contact with the battery or battery cable terminals could cause an electrical short circuit, discharge the batteries, or start an electrical fire. - □ Remove metal jewelry and always wear eye protection when working around batteries. - □ Make sure the inverter/charger is turned "off" before disconnecting the negative battery cable from the battery bank.
+Keep the batteries out of the reach of children.